Giving your cat oral pills is one of the most challenging tasks you’ll ever experience as a cat owner.

 You simply put the pills inside the cap, close it, and then you either hide in the food or give it by hand.

-However, you should first check with the vet if it’s possible to combine the medication.
+However, you should first check with the vet if it’s possible to combine the medications.

 On the other hand, pill-givers look like syringes without the needle.
-You load the pill and then push down the plunger to release the pill in your cat’s mouth.
+You load the pill and then push down the plunger to release the pill into your cat’s mouth.

 They are quite handy because you eliminate the risk of being bitten.

 As you can see, it’s possible to give your cat her oral pill without getting mauled.

 However, if your furbaby is in distress or anxious, you might want to leave the job to a professional or ask your vet for medication that can be administered through the skin.